Why these three particular principles and not others?

 Whether this is good or evil is beside the point.
 It is only a reality of things.

-Every living thing has the creative aspect within itself.
+Every living thing has a creative aspect within itself, and this can be said to be divine.

 What is it, that is most in one's own enlightened self interest?